 Open Account at Casino and Claim Bonus

 To play your first free craps game online, you will need to open an account at the casino that you chose from the list.
 Simply enter your personal details and verify your ID and you will be good to go.
 However, do not forget to claim your bonus!
-Bonuses are a fantastic way to make the most out of your craps wager, with most online casinos usually offering some form of bonus cash to play with.
+Bonuses are a fantastic way to make the most out of your craps wager, with most new online casino no deposit bonus.
 Usually, you will need to enter a bonus code to claim a promotion, after which you will see your bonus credited to your balance.

 Learn the Layout of the Table and the Craps Lingo